bstatcomp/RandomCL/README.md

 #### `tyche_i`

 Tyche-i generator.
 Uses inverse state transition function of Tyche and is usually faster.
 Modified to return 64 bit numbers.
-On a discrete GPU this generator is expected to be the fastest among ones that pass BigCrush test.
+On a discrete GPU this generator is expected to be the fastest among generators that pass the BigCrush test.

 #### `tynimt32`